houndci/hound/doc/SECURITY.md

 As part of this process,
-we temporarily store your GitHub token in the Redis database when enqueueing a Resque job to fetch a list of your repos.
+we temporarily store your GitHub token in the Redis database when enqueueing a Sidekiq job to fetch a list of your repos.

 [Ruby on Rails]: http://rubyonrails.org
 [Heroku]: https://www.heroku.com